 1. Kilimanjaro Safari

-Like everything else that Disney does this ride has a story with it.
-Guests are loaded onto real trucks that have been designed to look like a safari jeep.
+Like everything else that Disney does, this ride has a story with it.
+Guests are loaded onto real trucks that have been designed to look like safari jeeps.
 They are then taken on a tour of different parts of Africa: the jungle, the Nile, and the savannah.
 This ride is like a real African safari ride, only you are guaranteed to see animals.
 No two trips are ever the same.

-I recommend riding this ride first thing in the morning when the animals are most active.
+I recommend riding this one first thing in the morning when the animals are most active.
 I would also recommend riding it twice.
-I suggest getting a fastpass first thing in the morning and then getting in line right away once you get to the park.
-The line should only be a few minutes long, and by the time you get off, you will be able to use your fastpass.
+I suggest getting a Fastpass for first thing in the morning, if possible, and then getting in line right away once you get to the park.
+The line should only be a few minutes long, and by the time you get off, you will be able to use your Fastpass.
 That way you are able to enjoy one of the rides and take pictures on the other.
 Not to mention, if you ride close enough together you'll have an idea of where the animals are in their paddocks at the present time.

 2. Maharaja Jungle Trek

 This is a great place to cool off and unwind.
 It is a winding path that has several places to stop and lots of shaded areas.
 Along the path are different animals that are found in Asia.
 Some of the highlights are tigers, bats, gibbons, and the aviary with many different kinds of birds.
 It's just like visiting a really clean, very well-put-together zoo.
 No matter how busy the park is I always manage to find exhibits on this trail with no park guests.
 There are plenty of places to stop and sit down on this track, which is very nice in the hot sun.
 I love when I find a nice shady spot where I can just watch the animals go about their day.

 3. Kali River Rapids